Lortseam/completeconfig/README.md

 dependencies {
     [...]

-    // The following lines add CompleteConfig and include the required dependencies in your mod's jar
+    // The following lines add CompleteConfig and includes it in your mod's jar
     // Replace Tag with the current version you can find above modImplementation ("com.gitlab.Lortseam:completeconfig:Tag")
     include("com.gitlab.Lortseam:completeconfig:Tag")
-    // Replace Version with the current version include("org.spongepowered:configurate-hocon:Version")

     // This bundles Cloth Config in your mod's jar
     // Only required if you want to display a GUI based on your mod's config and don't provide your own GUI generation